citp/privacy-policy-historical/n/ns/nsw/nsw.gov.au.md

 ### Who else has access to information within the Department?

 DSTA captures this information on its own computers and through the use of third-party analytical software such as Google Analytics.
-Access to the raw data is restricted to a limited number of officers in DSTA for the purpose of analysis and to report on the success of the NSW Government in meeting DSTA communication and access objectives.
-The officers who can access this data are the members of the Strategic Communications and Government Advertsing division of DSTA.
-If you would like to access information held about you by DSTA please email [privacy@nsw.gov.au](mailto:privacy@nsw.gov.au)
+Access to the raw data is restricted to a limited number of officers in DSTA for the purpose of analysis and to report on the performance of the site in meeting communication objectives.
+The officers who can access this data are the members of the Strategic Communications and Government Advertising division of DSTA.
+If you would like to access information held about you by DSTA please contact the Privacy Coordinator, DSTA, Policy, Ministerial and Executive Services Unit, Level 22 McKell Building, 2-24 Rawson Place, Sydney, NSW 2000.

 ### Will this policy be updated over time?